jbriales/mMath/README.md

-# Mmath toolbox
+# mMath toolbox
-Collection of Matlab math-related functions for improved readability and compactness.
+Collection of Matlab math-related (mainly algebraic) functions for improved readability and compactness.

+WARNING: This repository is mainly for personal use, and some notation could change in the API.

+## An overview of functions

+NOTE: This list is incomplete yet

 - `R = project_rotation( M )`
   Find rotation `R=U*S*V'` closest to `M=U*D*V'` minimizing the chordal distance.